pepipost/pepipost-sdk-nodejs/README.md

 # Official nodejs library of Pepipost

-This library allows you to quickly integrate Pepipost Web API v2 for sending emails.
+This SDK contains methods for easily interacting with the Pepipost Email Sending API to send emails in a few seconds.

-We are trying to make our libraries Community Driven- which means we need your help in building the right things in proper order we would request you to help us by sharing comments, creating new issues or pull requests.
+We are trying to make our libraries community driven and we need your help in building the right things the right way you.
+Your opinion is very much valued so please share comments, create [issues](https://github.com/pepipost/pepipost-sdk-nodejs/issues) and [pull requests](https://github.com/pepipost/pepipost-sdk-nodejs/pulls).

 We welcome any sort of contribution to this library.

 The latest 2.5.0 version of this library provides is fully compatible with the latest Pepipost v2.0 API.

-# Table of Content
+# Table of Contents

  * [Installation](#installation)
  * [Quick Start](#quick-start)